With NSF Support, A Group of Tech and Policy Experts Teamed Up to Build More Trustworthy AI

 UMD Professors Hal Dumé (Left) and Katie Shelton

-Technical.ly highlighted the new National Science Foundation (NSF)-backed center, the Institute for Trustworthy AI in Law & Society (TRAILS), which is a joint effort between the University of Maryland (UMD), George Washington University (GWU), Morgan State University, and Cornell University.
-Together, TRAILS experts want to promote trust and lower risks with AI, as well as support public knowledge of the technology.
+In the article "With NSF support, a group of tech and policy experts teamed up to build more trustworthy AI," Technical.ly highlighted the new National Science Foundation (NSF)-backed center, the Institute for Trustworthy AI in Law & Society (TRAILS), which is a joint effort between the University of Maryland (UMD), George Washington University (GWU), Morgan State University, and Cornell University to develop AI in a way that promotes trust and mitigates risk.

 Read the full article on Technical.ly.